MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 </mi-tab-panel>
 </mi-tabs>

 If all of the three above mentioned strings can be acquired, you can ask our endpoint for a CiscoDNA Device ID string.
 A device ID is only available if there has been a recorded positioning for the device, in the past 24 hours.
-We will implement this as a new method into our CiscoDNAPositionProvider.
+We will implement this as a new method into our `CiscoDNAPositionProvider`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>